 Johnson County Community College’s Youth Enrichment Programs offers a variety of summer education and recreation opportunities for children grades 6-12.

 Our enrichment programs are designed to enhance your child’s knowledge and personal growth.
-Students have the opportunity to choose from several types of classes, such as science, computers, performing arts, languages, sports and more.
+Students have the opportunity to choose from several types of classes, such as art, science, computers, performing arts, languages and more.

-Online enrollment for the 2016 Summer Youth Enrichment Program at JCCC opens at 6 a.m. on Feb.
+Enrollment for the 2017 Summer Youth Enrichment Program at JCCC opens at 8 a.m. on Feb.
 1.

 These classes fill up fast, so: